p10rahulm/cfe-walmart/content/people/ghosh_rahul.md

 innovations that drive business value at scale.
 With over 16 years of experience across research, science, engineering, and leadership roles, Rahul excels in building high-performance teams and transforming ideas into impactful capabilities.
 His technical expertise spans machine learning, AI, cloud and big data platforms, and distributed systems.
-Rahul has co-authored over 30 peer-reviewed research papers and holds 44 US patents, demonstrating his commitment to advancing the field through strategic partnerships and innovative solutions.
+Rahul has co-authored over 30 peer-reviewed research papers and holds 44 US patents.
+He earned his Ph.D. and M.S. in Electrical and Computer Engineering from Duke University, where his research focused on scalable stochastic models for cloud services.
+He also holds a B.E. in Electronics and Telecommunication from Jadavpur University.